 There are many community partners that – in coordination with the great work of our installation child and youth programs (youth centers, teen centers and child development centers) – already help our military children with ongoing programs, such as the Boys & Girls Clubs of America and 4-H. Encouraging military children to participate in these offerings can be a way we all help, too.
 We can all come together to help support military children.

 So this April, invite a new military child to join your team, ask a new military mom or dad for coffee or just wave “Hi” to a new military neighbor.

-To learn more about the Month of the Military Child, or for creative ways to show your appreciation, visit Military OneSource.
+Visit the department’s Military OneSource website to learn more about Month of the Military Child events and ways to honor our military children.
 You can also join the conversation and follow the celebration on the Military OneSource Facebook page.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.